mnkhouri/mnkhouri.github.io/_posts/2020-07-10-zfs-mirror-to-raidz.md

 ---------------

-## Addendum: full output of all commands as I went through this process.
+## Addendum: full output of all commands as I went through this process

 My setup wasn't exactly as described above, these are my details:

 - I had 3x8TB in raidz1 and 2x10TB in mirror (~26TB usable).
 - I bought 2 more 10TB drives.
 - I setup a second pool with a 4x10TB raidz1 vdev made up of one of the 10TB drives from my mirror, the 2 new 10TB drives, and a virtual drive (~30TB usable).
-    + My original pool new had 3x8TB in raidz1 and 1x10TB with no redundancy (still ~26TB usable).
+    - My original pool new had 3x8TB in raidz1 and 1x10TB with no redundancy (still ~26TB usable).
 - I transferred all my data from the old pool to the new pool
 - I moved all the devices from my old pool to the new pool, so I ended with 3x8TB in raidz1 and 4x10TB in raidz1 (~46TB usable)